2026-2027 Competition is Now Closed. Please visit the Competition & Selection webpage for additional information.

 Indicate how many months is considered residency:

-Candidates residing in Portugal at the time of the application, or any time thereafter, are not eligible for a Fulbright grant to Portugal.
+Candidates residing in Portugal (with a valid visa or residency card) at the time of the application, or on the following academic year, are not eligible to apply.

-Dual U.S.-Portuguese citizens are eligible to apply but will only be considered if they don’t have extensive experience in Portugal (have lived in Portugal for a period of one year or more).
+Dual U.S.-Portuguese citizens are eligible to apply but will only be considered if they do not have extensive prior residence in Portugal and are not living in Portugal at the time of application or during the following academic year.

 • Bachelor's